Marjorie Taylor Greene Says Trump’s “Extremely Unkind” Response Broke Their Alliance (Photo by Anna Moneymaker/Getty Images)

 In her conversation with Leslie Stahl, Greene said the rupture began when she spoke out for victims of sexual assault connected to one of the party’s most sensitive political flashpoints.

-“I stood for women who were raped when they were 14-years old and the president called me a traitor for that,” Greene said.
+“I stood for women who were raped when they were 14-years old, and the president called me a traitor for that,” Greene said.
 “Things changed after that.”

 Her remarks referenced a broader controversy around the stalled release of the Jeffrey Epstein files.
 Trump had campaigned in 2024 on the promise that he would make the documents public once in office.
 The delay became a point of tension inside his own base, and Greene’s public frustration with the administration stood out at the time.
 What began as policy criticism eventually escalated into open conflict.